SandSux/SciFi_Conky_HUD/README.md

 ## API Reference

-For the weatherrc configuration, you are going to have to obtain an [API Key from OpenWeatherMap](https://openweathermap.org/api in order to populate your weather data.)
+For the `weather.rc` configuration, you are going to have to obtain an [API Key from OpenWeatherMap](https://openweathermap.org/api) in order to populate your weather data.
+For referrence, API stands for "Application Programming Interface."
+The API key is a code passed in by computer programs calling an application programming interface (API) to identify the calling program, its developer, or its user to the Web site.
+Simply, it is a way to pull specific data from a web service to be used in a third-party fashion.

 ## Contributors